 - Its quality of form and/or content enhances to a significant degree the canon of work in the relevant category

-A non-fiction book may qualify for the scheme if, in the opinion of the Revenue Commissioners, it:
+A non-fiction book may qualify for the scheme if it:

-- Incorporates the author’s unique insight into the subject matter and is regarded as a pioneering work and
+- Includes the author’s unique insight into the subject matter and is regarded as a pioneering work and

 - Makes a significant contribution to the subject matter by casting new light on it or by changing the generally accepted understanding of it and